Assam AHSEC Result 2022 (Out): Check Important Details

 Try your hand at a crossword puzzle once you’ve finished studying English.
 Increase the complexity of the problems you attempt gradually.
 After you’ve completed this exercise, take a break and come back to it with a topic you’re more familiar with.

 For each of the five or six days, choose a new topic.
 Evaluate yourself after each week, discover your weak areas, and try to improve them in the next weeks.
 While working on the sample papers, make a point of solving the board’s sample papers.
-The board’s records are the most accurate representations of the genuine thing currently available.
-Attempting to practise question papers is one of the most efficient ways to prepare for your exams.
+Attempting to practice question papers is one of the most efficient ways to prepare for your exams.

 Exercise and meditation can help you concentrate better.
 Meditation is used by many sportsmen and sports professionals regularly.
 Concentration activities (meditation) have been linked to better health in studies.
 Studies have shown a link between concentration exercises (meditation) and sports professionals’ performance levels.
-Meditation enhances the mind, allowing it to gain control and offer efficient guidance to the physical body to complete all of its projects and maintain mental health.
+Meditation enhances the power of your mind, allowing it to gain control.
 Psychological exercises are a fantastic method to boost your concentration and mental strength.

 So, before you begin studying, take a stroll in the park or meditate for 15 minutes using yoga positions such as the Lotus Pose.
 Yoga and other types of exercise/meditation might help you relax and concentrate better.